DaehwanKimLab/centrifuge/MANUAL.markdown

     The fifth column is the score for the next best classification (e.g., 0).
     The sixth column is a pair of two numbers: (1) an approximate number of base pairs of the read that match the genomic sequence and (2) the length of a read or the combined length of mate pairs (e.g., 80 / 80).
     The seventh column is a pair of two numbers: (1) an approximate number of base pairs of the read that match the genomic sequence and (2) the length of a read or the combined length of mate pairs (e.g., 80 / 80).
-    The eighth column is the number of classifications, indicating how many assignments were made (e.g.,1).
+    The eighth column is the number of classifications for this read, indicating how many assignments were made (e.g.,1).

 ### Centrifuge summary output (the default filename is centrifuge_report.tsv)